by nature i am a monstrous thing

 and shuddering through my bones

-and my hands itch for want of claws.
+and my hands ache for want of claws

 i do not fear the dark